If you decide to finish off the carpet to laminate transitions after the laminate is installed, I will describe the steps necessary to do this.

 I need to mention here again that carpet knives can be dangerous as they are extremely sharp.

 After the carpet is stretched onto the tack strip and cut to the correct size, it needs to be tucked down into the gap.
 I use a hook bill to do this.
-Just push the edge of the carpet down into the gap all the way across the door way and trim any strings off. also tuck the carpet into the ends where the carpet meets the door jambs.
+Just push the edge of the carpet down into the gap all the way across the door and trim any strings off. also tuck the carpet into the ends where the carpet meets the jambs.

-On some of the thinner carpets you may feel the sharp nails trough the carpet when you walk on it bare footed.
+On some of the thinner carpets you may feel the sharp nails trough the carpet when you walk on it just footed.
 In this case take a hammer and tap the nails down, this will also lock the carpet down as well.